 It’s a roasted red bell pepper dip with the perfect texture that makes you want to eat it straight out of the bowl.

-Since those olden days, Rosy Red Sauce Dip has had a regular appearance at our family get togethers.
+Since those olden days, Roasted Red Pepper Sauce Dip has had a regular appearance at our family get-togethers.
 Give it a try and it just might be a star at your parties too.

-Rosy Red Sauce Dip is thick and creamy and just right for dipping in your favorite veggies.
+Roasted Red Pepper Sauce Dip is thick and creamy and just right for dipping in your favorite veggies.
 Featuring Roasted Red Bell Peppers.

 For Almond Mayonnaise

 - 3/4 cup raw almonds, then soak overnight covered with water